FailAcademy/learning/wdp-vancouver/_slides/week-01/05b-css-best-practices.md

 # Modularity

 Modular code is reusable code.
-For example, abstracting re-used styles into a class like this:
+For example, abstract re-used styles into a class like this:

 ```css
 .brand-color {